opsschool/curriculum/security_201.rst

 provide redundancy in the event a security control fails or a vulnerability is exploited.

-Implementing a firewall on the network or like security rules/services e.g. ec2 security groups, **and** host-based packet filters such as iptables, Windows Firewall (or WFAS) provides defense-in-depth layers to your infrastructure.
-Although this can add additional complexity to setup and configurations, that is not a reason to not implement it where appropriate.
+Implementing a firewall on the network **and** host-based packet filters provides defense-in-depth layers to your infrastructure.
+In today's landscape, the firewall aspect could be a service like ec2 security groups with host-based packet filters such as iptables, Windows Firewall (or WFAS).
+Although this can add additional complexity to deployment, that is not a reason to not implement it where appropriate.

-The defense-in-depth concept is mostly regarded in terms of attack and compromise, however in ops it also safeguards **us**, everyone makes mistakes.
+The defense-in-depth concept is mostly regarded in terms of attack and compromise, however in ops it also safeguards **us** as everyone makes mistakes.
 Sometimes, we ourselves or our colleagues are the point of failure.

 Strange as it may seem, people often make the mistake of disabling "rules" when